Update March 26 2020 related to COVID-19

 (a) an employee employed at the site in any of the activities described in the definition of “construction industry”, or

 (b) an employee who is engaged in off-site work, in whole or in part, but is commonly associated in work or collective bargaining with an employee described in clause (a); (“employé de la construction”)

 “construction industry” means the businesses that are engaged in constructing, altering, decorating, repairing or demolishing buildings, structures, roads, sewers, water or gas mains, pipelines, tunnels, bridges, canals or other works at the site; (“industrie de la construction”)

 Are you entitled to notice?

 Although the ESA plainly exempts what it deems to be a “construction employee”, the courts still embrace ways to protect such employees by considering their entitlement to common law notice, which can be significantly more than one’s ESA minimums.

 In the case of Scapillati v.
-A. Potvin Construction Ltd., 1997 CanLII 12420 (ONSC), the court discussed section 4(1) which clearly states that the employment standards outlined in the act are only a minimum requirement.
+A. Potvin Construction Ltd., 1997 CanLII 12420 (ONSC), (affirmed, 1999 CanLII 1473 (ON CA)) the court applied the principle that the employment standards provided in the Act are only a minimum requirement.
 Therefore, a construction worker’s exclusion from the ESA should not be the sole factor considered when contemplating if the employee is entitled to reasonable notice.